 - more painful when you move it or press on it

-It can affect any joint, but is most common in the shoulders, hips, elbows or knees.
+Bursitis can affect any joint, but it's most common in the shoulders, hips, elbows or knees.

 How to treat bursitis yourself

-- Rest – try not to move the joint too much, and avoid activities that'll put pressure on it.
+- rest – try not to move the joint too much and avoid activities that put pressure on it

-- Ice – gently hold an ice pack (or a bag of frozen peas) wrapped in a tea towel on the area for around 10 minutes at a time and repeat every few hours during the day.
+- use ice – gently hold an ice pack (or a bag of frozen peas) wrapped in a tea towel on the area for around 10 minutes at a time and repeat every few hours during the day

-You may also want to put extra cushions around the affected joint while you sleep to help protect and support it.
+It may also help to put extra cushions around the affected joint while you sleep, to help protect and support it.

 Non-urgent advice: See a GP if:

-- your symptoms have not improved or are getting worse after treating it yourself for a week or 2
+- your bursitis symptoms have not improved or are getting worse after treating it yourself for 1 to 2 weeks

-- you have a very high temperature, or you feel hot and shivery
+- you have a high temperature, or you feel hot and shivery

 - you cannot move the affected joint